kpzhang/ImageEmotionDetection/README.md

 - `data/kickstarter_data`: images of all crowdfunding project for this study

 ## [Trained Model]
-Given the model size, please contact the author (kpzhang@umd.edu) for trained model.
+Given the model size, we do not upload the trained model here.
+To request it, please contact the authors.

 ## [Run]
 - `FPN_train.py`: Feature Pyramid Network